A couple of topics back, at "Ibreaks", an answer of No was entered when the following question appeared:

 So it was that the answer to this Ibreaks question was No. This served to define the Nat. group as the reference group.
 The Ing. group became the "focal" group.

-Once Ibreaks has an answer, it starts to churn out results.
+Once Ibreaks has an answer, it starts to churn out results, placing them in a report (worksheet) named "IbreaksMH1".

 The Score levels row starts at the lowest test score found, 4, and continues, in steps of 1 (one) to the highest score, which in this case was 39.
 These tables can become quite wide.
 The screen snapshots above have captured the first ten score levels, and the last ten.